Onyanko Club: 1985

+Smoking scandal

 In less than three weeks from the launch of the show, six members were caught in photos taken by a photographer of tabloid magazine Shūkan Bunshun while they were hanging out and smoking in a kissaten (Japanese-style café) near Fuji TV's old headquarters in Shinjuku, Tokyo.
 They stopped appearing on the show from 18 April.
 Eventually, five of them were officially dismissed from the group without announcement as a result of underage smoking as of 25 April; one member was not smoking in the incident.

 The group's debut single "Sailor Fuku o Nugasanai de" was premiered on Yūyake Nyan Nyan on 3 June.
 Lead vocalists (hereinafter referred to as "front vocals") for the single were Eri Nitta (number 4), Miharu Nakajima (number 5), Satomi Fukunaga and Kazuko Utsumi (number 13).
 Released by Canyon Records on 5 July, the single debuted at number 34 on the Oricon's Japanese single chart (the national single chart) and peaked at number five in its sixth week of release in August.
 A day before the single's release date, a release and handshake event was scheduled at Sunshine City in Ikebukuro, Tokyo.
 The event was expected to have an attendance of about 500 people.
 However, over 4,000 people showed up at the site.
 As a result of reported injury and concerns over possible stampede, the event was canceled at the last minute before a scheduled start time.
 In the same month, the group's member Sonoko Kawai (number 12) made her appearance as a supporting character in the episodes 11 and 12 of Fuji TV's live-action TV series Sukeban Deka.
 Subsequently, it was announced on Yūyake Nyan Nyan that Kawai's first solo single would be released in September.
-The single "Namida no Jasmine LOVE" and its B-side "Koi no Chapter A to Z" were premiered on Yūyake Nyan Nyan on August 12 and August 19, respectively.
+The single "Namida no Jasmine LOVE" and its B-side "Koi no Chapter A to Z" were premiered on Yūyake Nyan Nyan on 12 August and 19 August, respectively.
 The B-side features four Onyanko Club members as backing vocals: Sayuri Kokusho, Mika Nagoya (number 9), Mamiko Takai (number 16) and Sanae Jōnouchi (number 17).
 In late August, producers of the show Yūyake Nyan Nyan teamed up with producers of the live-action TV series Sukeban Deka and held a special audition on Yūyake Nyan Nyan to look for a new Onyanko Club member who would play a main character in a sequel to the TV series.
 The winner of the audition was Akie Yoshizawa, who was assigned number 25.
-A day before the release of Kawai's first single, a release event entitled "Nyan Touch Love Party" for the single was held at Yomiuri Land EAST in Inagi, Tokyo on August 31.
+A day before the release of Kawai's first single, a release event entitled "Nyan Touch Love Party" for the single was held at Yomiuri Land EAST in Inagi, Tokyo on 31 August.